keeper7/cashonpickup/Readme.md

 ## About

-Accept cash on delivery payments
+Accept cash on pickup payments

 ## License